 Clandestine images Meeting in Toulouse

 Meeting around the publication of Images clandestines.
-Metamorphoses d'une mémoire visuelle des « camps », by Ophir Lévy, ed.
+Metamorphoses of a visual memory of the "camps", by Ophir Lévy, ed.
 Hermann, 2016.

-Since the 1960s-1970s, the confused memory of the concentration camps and of genocide of the Jews has gradually become omnipresent, to the point of engendering an authentic imagination of the camps " whose motives resurface in films that have no connection with the World War II.
+Since the 1960s and 1970s, the confused memory of concentration camps and of genocide of Jews has gradually become omnipresent, to the point of generating an authentic imaginary of the « camps ' whose motives reappear in films that have no connection with the World War II.

-These clandestine images appear according to three main modalities – imagery, persistence and afterlife – which affect both Hollywood science fiction cinema (Fleischer, Spielberg), television series or zombie films as well as the so-called European 'art house' cinema (Godard, Bergman, Resnais, Akerman, Duras).
+These clandestine images appear in three main ways – imagery, persistence, and remanence – which affect both Hollywood science fiction (Fleischer, Spielberg), television series, or zombie films, and European so-called "art house" cinema.
+(Godard, Bergman, Resnais, Akerman, Duras).

-Thus, what images are woven under the images?
-What mysterious circuit do they sometimes take in order to reach us?
-And above all, of which obsessions and which discourses are our contemporary images the vehicles?
+So, what images are being hatched under the images?
+What mysterious route do they sometimes take in order to reach us?
+And above all, what obsessions and discourses are our contemporary images the vehicles of?

-Ophir Levy teaches history and aesthetics of cinema at the University Paris 3 – Sorbonne Nouvelle.
+Ophir Levy teaches the history and aesthetics of cinema at the Université Paris 3 – Sorbonne Nouvelle.
 Doctor in the history of cinema (Paris 1 – Panthéon-Sorbonne), his work on "clandestine images" was awarded the 2014 Research Prize by the Inathèque.

 To learn more about the book Images Clandestines: